DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 - Why do we need to use a baseline design with at least one active constraint?
 Give an example to justify this point.

 - For a complex design problem, how to decide which variables are objective functions and which are constraints?

-- Is it true that an optimizer will ensure all constraints are satisfied at each optimization iteration?

 - What criteria can we use to evaluate whether an optimization is going well?